gbronca/django-app/README.md

 * Update their personal information on the profile page
 * Reset their password

-The site also provides a table with statistics on bugs and features and a pie chart to to visualise the progress on fixing bugs and implementing features.
+The site also provides a table with statistics on bugs and features and a pie chart to visualise the progress on fixing bugs and implementing features.

-To upvote a feature, the user first need to add the feature into the cart and make a payment via [Stripe](https://www.stripe.com/).
+To upvote a feature, the user must first add the feature into the cart and make a payment via [Stripe](https://www.stripe.com/).

 ### User Stories